 Charles Freeland was a merchant, cotton manufacturer, and real estate developer.
 He and his wife, Sarah Ward (Harrington) Freeland, lived at 117 Beacon.

-On October 10, 1867, 21 Marlborough was purchased from Charles Freeland by Mrs. Mary Ann (Binney) Hayward, the widow of Dr. George Hayward.
-Dr. Hayward was a surgeon and, in 1846, had been the first physician to use ether in a surgical operation.
-Prior to his death in 1863, they had lived at 16 Pemberton Square.
-Mary Ann Hayward may have lived briefly at 21 Marlborough.
-In May of 1868 she purchased and subsequently moved to 159 Beacon.
+On October 10, 1867, 21 Marlborough was purchased from Charles Freeland by Mary Ann (Binney) Binney Hayward, the widow of Amos Binney and of Dr. George Hayward.
+Her first husband (also her first cousin) was a merchant and real estate dealer.
+A physician by training, he was a recognized natural scientist and a founder of the Boston Society of Natural History.
+He died in 1847 and Mary Ann Binney married again in November of 1856 to George Hayward, a widower.
+He was a surgeon and, in 1846, was the first physician to use ether in a surgical operation.
+Prior to his death in 1863, George and Mary Ann Hayward lived at 16 Pemberton Square, where she continued to live in 1866.
+She probably lived briefly at 21 Marlborough, but In May of 1868, she purchased 159 Beacon and made it her home.

 On May 14, 1868, 21 Marlborough was acquired from Mary Ann Hayward by Benjamin Robbins Curtis.
 He and his wife, Maria Malleville (Allen) Curtis, made it their Boston home.
 They previously had lived at 32 Hancock.
 They also maintained a home in Newport.